EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Within the TRE Open OnDemand service, apps are provided to run containers on back-ends.
 This walkthrough is centred around three apps:

 * [Run Container](apps/container-app.md) allows you to run a batch container on a back-end.
-By **batch container** we mean those containers that perform some computational or data-related task without human interaction when they are running.
+By **batch container** we mean a container that performs some computational or data-related task without human interaction when it is running.
 * [Run JupyterLab](apps/jupyter-app.md) allows you to run a JupyterLab container on a back-end, which creates an interactive JupyterLab service that you can use.
 Please be reassured that no Python knowledge is assumed or required!
 * [Active Jobs](apps/active-jobs.md) allows you to see which of your jobs have been submitted, are running, or have completed.